atinfo/awesome-test-automation/general-purpose-test-automation-tools.md

 * [Selenoid](https://github.com/aandryashin/selenoid) - alternative Selenium Hub running browsers within containers.
 * [RedwoodHQ](https://github.com/dmolchanenko/RedwoodHQ) - RedwoodHQ is a free Open Source test automation framework that allows multiple users to develop automation code, create readable action/keyword driven test cases and execute them all under a single Web interface.

-## Performance and load testing
-* [k6](https://github.com/loadimpact/k6) - Like unit testing, for performance.
-A modern load testing tool, using Go and JavaScript.

-## Security testing

-* [OWASP Glue](https://github.com/OWASP/glue) - Glue is a framework for running a series of tools.
-Generally, it is intended as a backbone for automating a security analysis pipeline of tools.

-## REST API testing
+## API testing

 * [Postman REST Client](https://www.npmjs.com/package/postman-bdd) - The Postman REST client allows you to write tests for your APIs, such as ensuring that your endpoints return the proper HTTP status codes, headers, and content.
 It even has has a built-in test runner that makes it easy to run all of your tests and immediately see the results.
 And you can use the Newman command-line tool to automate your tests and integrate them into your CI and deployment pipeline.
 * [SoapUI](https://www.soapui.org/) - SoapUI is an open-source web service testing application for service-oriented architectures (SOA) and REST.
 Its functionality covers web service inspection, invoking, development, simulation and mocking, functional testing, load and compliance testing.
 * [Rapise](https://www.inflectra.com/Rapise/) - Rapise is GUI based tool.
 Rapise's unique Learn and Go testing method is much more time efficient than traditional record-and-playback processes.

+## Performance and load testing
+* [k6](https://github.com/loadimpact/k6) - Like unit testing, for performance.
+A modern load testing tool, using Go and JavaScript.

+## Security testing

+* [OWASP Glue](https://github.com/OWASP/glue) - Glue is a framework for running a series of tools.
+Generally, it is intended as a backbone for automating a security analysis pipeline of tools.

 ## Test design